 In decades gone by, velcro or heated rollers were an absolute essential for creating volume.

-But we’d encourage those of you with this mentality to give this hair trend a chance, as it could actually save you some time, not to mention improve the condition of over-styled and over-heated locks.
+Using heat and velcro rollers could actually save you some time and money.
+Not to mention improve the condition of over-styled and over-heated locks.

 If you worry about your hair's health, rollers are also a great option because they do less damage than blowdrying your hair with a barrel brush, or using heated curling wands, but create the same desired affect.

 Plus, this hair styling technique won't break the bank either.
 An average size pack of eight Velcro rollers with clips included should cost no more than £10.
 And if looked after, they should last for lots of uses.

 Rollers can help create effortless style, which when left overnight leave you with the appearance of a bouncy blow dry, worth of the hours in the salon.
 Whether you're sleeping, applying make-up, or running errands, if you love to multi-task, hair rollers are for you.